brianmiller/phvalheim-server/README.md

  - MariaDB
    - All stateful (minus the Valheim and Steam binaries) are stored in MariaDB.

-## Client
+# PhValheim Client
 All of this is great but useless without a way to ensure the client behaves as expected.
 This is where PhValheim Client comes in.
 PhValheim Client is a mandatory companion application that runs on all Windows clients.
 It's a small C# application that registers a new "phvalheim://" URL to your Windows Registry.
 This allows your computer to recgonize and understand PhValheim Server payload URLs.
 When a PhValheim URL is clicked, the PhValheim Client pulls the URL into memory and decodes the information, instructing your PC what to do.
 #### Here's the workflow (after the client has been installed)
 1. Click a "phvalheim://" URL
 2. Windows will send the URL to PhValheim Client's binary.
 3. PhValheim Client will decode the URL, extracting the necessary information to:
    - Compare the remote world's MD5SUM (from PHValehim Server's database) with the local copy.
 If the local copy matches, proceed.
 Otherwise, download the new payload.
-     - This payload includes all necessary mods, configs and depedencies to match the remote world and your fellow player's
+     - This payload includes all necessary mods, configs and depedencies to match the remote world and your fellow player's world.
    - Instruct PhValheim Client which PhValheim Server to connect to and which world endpoint to connect to.
 #### Note: PhValheim Client installs all related files to %appdata%/PhValheim, in addition to modifying your local install of Valheim's Steam directory to include the necessary bootstrap libraries for BepInEx to properly run (all mod managers do this already).